Mic92/python-mpd2/doc/topics/advanced.rst

 To quote the mpd protocol documentation:

-> All data to be sent between the client and server must be encoded in UTF-8.
+> All data between the client and the server is encoded in UTF-8.

 With Python 3:
 ~~~~~~~~~~~~~~